 Health and Safety Statement

-During this pandemic, it is extremely important that you abide by the public health regulations , the University of Pittsburgh’s health standards and guidelines, and Pitt’s Health Rules.
+During this pandemic, it is extremely important that you abide by the public health regulations, the University of Pittsburgh’s health standards and guidelines, and Pitt’s Health Rules.
 These rules have been developed to protect the health and safety of all of us.
-Universal face covering is required in all classrooms and in every building on campus, without exceptions, regardless of vaccination status.
+When universal face covering is required, masks must be worn in all classrooms and in every building on campus, without exceptions, regardless of vaccination status.
 This means you must wear a face covering that properly covers your nose and mouth when you are in the classroom.
 If you do not comply, you will be asked to leave class.
 It is your responsibility have the required face covering when entering a university building or classroom.
-For the most up-to-date information and guidance, please visit coronavirus.pitt.edu and check your Pitt email for updates before each class.
+For the most up-to-date information and guidance, please visit the Power of Pitt website and check your Pitt email for updates before each class.

 If you are required to isolate or quarantine, become sick, or are unable to come to class, contact me as soon as possible to discuss arrangements.

 The observance of religious holidays (activities observed by a religious group of which a student is a member) and cultural practices are an important reflection of diversity.
 As your instructor, I am committed to providing equivalent educational opportunities to students of all belief systems.
 At the beginning of the semester, you should review the course requirements to identify foreseeable conflicts with assignments, exams, or other required attendance.
 If at all possible, please contact me (your course coordinator/s) within the first two weeks of the first class meeting to allow time for us to discuss and make fair and reasonable adjustments to the schedule and/or tasks.